hexa-decim8/KranG/README.md

 # Features
 * OCR
     * Local OCR processing - WORKING!
-    * Google Cloud OCR processing - Under Construction
+    * Google Cloud OCR processing - work in progress
+    * OCR to text file converter - WORKING!
 * NLP
-    * bulk part of speech processing - Under Construction
+    * bulk part of speech processing - work in progress
-    * bulk word processing - Under Construction
+    * bulk word processing - work in progress
     * sentence tokenizer - WORKING!
-    * a la carte part of speech processing - Under Construction
+    * single file part of speech processing - WORKING!
-    * stopword processing - Under Construction
+    * stopword processing - WORKING!
     * word tokenizer - WORKING!
+* Experimental
+    * cryptonym trigaph parser - work in progress

 Each of these features is currently provided by individual scripts (which are already available in this repo if you'd like to use them.)
 Current work is intended to press all of these features into a single python exe.